 All about cycling in the Netherlands

 A very annoyed cyclist from Amsterdam requests fellow cyclists to accompany him in noting license plates of vehicles that are illegally parked on the cycle path.
 He wants to try to get the drivers prosecuted.
 And he hopes that might also be possible for pedestrians.
 With all those intruders on the cycle path he is starting to wonder for whom the cycle path is anyway.
 “Hang on” you might ask, “in Amsterdam?”.
 Yes, that’s right, even in Amsterdam!
 But before you volunteer to help him… the request was published as a letter to the editor in an Amsterdam newspaper of 14 September 1906!
 This was the first year the cycle paths in the Netherlands were legally protected by the 1905 Road Law.
-I found this letter when I did research for an earlier post about the history of cycle paths in the Netherlands.
 It proves that at some point in history Dutch cyclists had the very same problems many cyclists in the rest of the world still encounter today, but the Dutch have come a very long way since.
 It is a pity that experience and expertise isn’t taken advantage of more often.

 Letters to the Editor